AnderGray/PossibilisticArithmetic.jl/README.md

 Installation
 ---

-`PossibilisticArithmtic.jl` is a not yet a registered Julia package, and so the latest release can be installed using the Julia package manager:
+`PossibilisticArithmtic.jl` is a not yet a registered Julia package, and but the latest version can be installed using the Julia package manager:

 ```julia
 julia> ]